Evariste-Git/evariste-git/README.md

 ## Hi there 👋

+Currently I am mostly working on setting up and configuring my Thinkpad.

+In the future I am interested in leraning a lot about Rust🦀.

 <!--
 **Evariste-Git/evariste-git** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.